 The Credit Union discloses nonpublic personal information to a new category of non-affiliated third party; or

-The Credit Union discloses nonpublic personal information about a former member to a non-affiliated third party, and that former member has not had the opportunity to exercise an opt out right regarding that disclosure.
+The Credit Union discloses nonpublic personal information about a former member to a non-affiliated third party, and that former member has not had the opportunity to exercise an opt-out right regarding that disclosure.

 CONFIDENTIALITY AND SECURITY SAFEGUARDS.
-The Credit Union maintains strict policies and security controls to assure that nonpublic personal information in the Credit Union’s computer systems and files is protected.
+The Credit Union maintains strict policies and security controls to ensure that nonpublic personal information in the Credit Union’s computer systems and files is protected.

 Credit Union employees and certain contractors are permitted access to nonpublic personal information that they may need to perform their jobs and to provide service to the members.